jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

    *  [VMware ESXi](http://www.vmware.com/products/vsphere-hypervisor/ "vSphere")

-## Installations and isos
+## Installations and ISOs

-  Now that we understand a bit about what a hypervisor is let us beging the process.
-The next pages are going to show you in comparison how to install the latest versions of Fedora and Ubuntu (as of August 10th 2015) Fedora 22 and Ubuntu 15.04.
-This will require you to download two isos from their respective download sites.
-For this install process we will assume that you are using VirtualBox version 5.0.0.
-These distributions can be install directly to a hard drive and become the primary operating system.
-This might be a good exercise if you have an old laptop or PC laying around.
-You would be suprised if you asked your relatives or perhaps a company you work for or even a school you might go to what they have in the way of old computers that might still be useful to experiement with Linux installations as well.
-There is also the concept of dual booting your PCs with multiple operating systems.
-I created a quad-boot system containing Ubuntu, Fedora, Centos, and Windows 10 see article here for how to accomplish this task.
+  Now that we understand a bit about what a hypervisor is let us begin the process.
+The next pages are going to show you in comparison how to install the latest versions of Fedora and Ubuntu (as of August 10th 2015) Fedora 22 and Ubuntu Desktop 15.04.
+This will require you to download two ISOs from their respective download sites.
+For this install process we will assume that you are using VirtualBox version 5.x.x branch but if you have and of the 4.x.x branch there shouldn't be any issues.
+It might be a good exercise if you have an old laptop or PC laying around to make some installable media (CR-ROM or Flash drive) and install one of these distributions directly to a hard drive as the primary operating system.
+You would be suprised just asking your relatives or perhaps a company you work for or even a school you might go to what they have in the way of old laptops that are still be useful to experiement with Linux installations.
+Another option to consider is dual-booting or triple-booting your system, we will not cover that option here.
+If you do try it, back up your data first, you never know what could go wrong.
+I created a [quad-boot system](https://forge.sat.iit.edu/2015/05/quad-boot-your-pc-ubuntu-15-04-centos-6-6-fedora-21-windows-10/ "Quad Boot") containing Ubuntu, Fedora, Centos, and Windows 10 see article here for how to accomplish this task.
 This processes is beyong the scope of this book but link is provided for those interested.

    You also need to be aware of the type of architecture you are installing to.
 Is the processor 32 bit or 64 bit?
 If it is a 64-bit processor you can install 32-bit operating system but not the other way around.
 32-bit processors are usually only low end older Atom processors and older intel chips - pre Core 2 Duo processors.
 You can find information about your processor by going to [http://ark.intel.com](http://ark.intel.com] "ARK").
 This is Intel's clearing house for all its information about processors and motherboards.
 They can tell you all you want to know about a processor.
 All but the most secialized or low end chip these days is 64-bit you should be safe with that type of distro.

    The 32-bit distro is most commonly referred to as the x86 or 586, 686 architecture.
-The 64-bit architecture is usually referred to as x64, but sometimes x86_64, and even AMD_64 <-- that is not a reference to AMD processors - just a credit in the name as AMD was the first company to implement 64 bit extententions to the x86 instruction set and they caught on and stuck--hence the credit.
-Their is one other type of architecture called ARM.
-This is noted as aarch and aarch_64 -- ARM is the architecture that runs phones, tablets, and small embedded sytems such as the Raspberry Pi.
-It has an entirely different instruction set so the software compiled for this architecture and vis versa is not compatable with the Intel x86 x64  architecture.
+The 64-bit architecture is usually referred to as x64, but sometimes x86_64, and even AMD_64 <-- that is not a reference to AMD processors - just a credit in the name as AMD was the first company to implement 64 bit extententions to the 32-bit x86 instruction set--hence the credit.
+Their is one other type of architecture called ARM or AARCH, AARCH64.
+This is the ARM architecture that runs phones, tablets, and small embedded sytems such as the Raspberry Pi.
+It has an entirely different instruction set so the software compiled for this architecture is not compatable with the Intel x86-x64 architecture.

    Each distro also has a checksum feature provided by the site that issues the download.
-A checksum is a 1 way mathematical function that gives you a unique representation of what the content of the iso should be.
+A checksum is a one way mathematical function that gives you a unique representation of what the content of the iso should be.
 That way if you download and iso from somewhere and the checksum is different then you might be alerted to someone trying to add additonal contents to an iso or perhaps just a corrupted download.
-Most distros use a simple md5 hash, but a few, notably Fedora, has moved to more robust hashes using SHA-256 strength hashing.
+Most distros use a simple md5 hash, but a few, notably Fedora, has moved to more robust hashes using the SHA-256 hash.

 __Links to get you started__